microsoft/vscode-react-native/doc/expo.md

 ## Configuring Expo

-The extension supports running through Exponent not just the applications with Expo SDK but even pure React Native applications.
+The extension supports running through Exponent not just the applications with Expo SDK but even pure React Native applications, add expo.
 In either cases it uses `app.json` configuration file in the root of the project.

 If you are running `Debug in Exponent` configuration or any of pallette commands like `Run in Exponent`, `Publish to Exponent` then this file will be created automatically if absent or updated with the following basic configuration section: